xma711/notebook/math/queuing_theory/README.md

 	- what is the probability that the queue == certain number in the long run?
 	- what is the ratio that the server is idle? (the value of pi0, the probability that the system is in state 0)

-for M/M/1 processing to be valid, it must be markovian.
+for M/M/1 processing to be valid, it must be Markovian.
-For continuous time markov chain, it must be exponential. therefore, M is equivalent to exponential too.
+For continuous time Markov chain, it must be exponential. therefore, M is equivalent to exponential too.

 Markovian
 ----------------------